Brown University: Main campus

-Brown's main campus, comprises 235 buildings and 143 acre in the East Side neighborhood of College Hill.
-The university's central campus sits on a 15 acre block bounded by Waterman, Prospect, George, and Thayer Streets; newer buildings extend northward, eastward, and southward.
-Brown's core, historic campus, constructed primary between 1770 and 1926, is defined by three greens: the Front or Quiet Green, the Middle or College Green, and the Ruth J. Simmons Quadrangle (historically known as Lincoln Field).
+Brown's main campus, comprises 235 buildings and in the East Side neighborhood of College Hill.
+The university's central campus sits on a block bounded by Waterman, Prospect, George, and Thayer Streets; newer buildings extend northward, eastward, and southward.
+Brown's core, historic campus, constructed primarily between 1770 and 1926, is defined by three greens: the Front or Quiet Green, the Main or College Green, and the Ruth J. Simmons Quadrangle (historically known as Lincoln Field).
 A brick and wrought-iron fence punctuated by decorative gates and arches traces the block's perimeter.
 This section of campus is primarily Georgian and Richardsonian Romanesque in its architectural character.

 To the south of the central campus are academic buildings and residential quadrangles, including Wriston, Keeney, and Gregorian quadrangles.
 Immediately to the east of the campus core sit Sciences Park and Brown's School of Engineering.
 North of the central campus are performing and visual arts facilities, life sciences labs, and the Pembroke Campus, which houses both dormitories and academic buildings.
 Facing the western edge of the central campus sit two of the Brown's seven libraries, the John Hay Library and the John D. Rockefeller Jr. Library.

 The university's campus is contiguous with that of the Rhode Island School of Design, which is located immediately to Brown's west, along the slope of College Hill.